 Before you pull out your toolbox, it’s important to weigh the pros and cons honestly.
 While saving money on labor is tempting, the risks can be significant, and a botched job can end up costing you more than you bargained for.
 A professional installation ensures the job is done correctly, safely, and in a way that protects your investment for years to come.
 Think of it as insurance for your comfort and your wallet.
 Let's walk through the key things you need to consider to make the best choice for your home and your peace of mind.

-Understanding EPA Rules and Local Laws
+What to Know About EPA Rules and Local Codes

 One of the biggest hurdles for a DIY installation is handling refrigerant.
 This is the cooling agent that circulates through the system, and it's regulated by the Environmental Protection Agency (EPA).
 To handle refrigerants legally and safely, you need a special license.
 Without it, you risk fines and, more importantly, personal injury or environmental damage from leaks.
 Most DIY-friendly kits come pre-charged to get around this, but if anything goes wrong or a line needs adjustment, you'll be stuck.
 A professional technician is certified to handle these substances correctly from the start.
 Plus, they’ll know all the local building codes and permit requirements here in Corpus Christi, ensuring your installation is fully compliant.